makersacademy/bowling-challenge/README.md

 If the first roll is a strike, that frame is complete and you move on to the next frame Click a button representing the value of the second roll.
 X = strike - This button is only available on the first ball of a frame.
-/ = spare - This button is only available on the second ball of a frame.
+/ = spare - This button is only available on the second ball of a frame and represents the value remaining to make a spare (i.e. score 10), e.g. if the 1st roll of the frame knocked down 2 pins, then the value of "/" will be 8 when you enter the number of pins knocked down by the 2nd ball of the frame.

 REVIEW EXPECTATIONS:
 All tests passing
 The code is elegant: every class has a clear responsibility, methods are short etc.

 LAYOUT:
-I copied the layout from : http://www.sportcalculators.com/bowling-score-calculator
+I copied the layout from sportcalculators.com

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Bowling Challenge